rafaelmartins/blohg/docs/write.rst

     <link type="text/css" media="screen" rel="stylesheet" href="{{
         url_for('static', filename='pygments.css') }}" />

-This directive is based on ``rst-directive.py``, created by Pygments authors.
+This directive is based on ``rst-directive.py``, created by the Pygments authors.

 Directive ``math``